Contents

 Syntax Highlighting and Output Formatting

-The ScintillaNET textbox control by Jacob Slusser has some convenient text highlighting abilities that visually helps when viewing code.
+The ScintillaNET textbox control by Jacob Slusser has some convenient text highlighting abilities that visually help when viewing code.
 Originally, this started out as a plain textbox, then moved to another 3rd party control and then finally to the ScintillaNET control.
-This results in a more colorful and cleaner looking code.
+This results in more colorful and cleaner looking code.

 Besides the text highlighting, the text in the output window is formatted so it's a little cleaner.
 Things like compiler information and header information are removed:

-- remove empty "//" comments
+Remove empty "//" comments

-- remove .loc 15 lines (i.e. “.loc 3 3431 3”)
+Remove .loc 15 lines (i.e. ".loc 3 3431 3")

-- remove "%" in front of registers (New as of Jan.
+Remove "%" in front of registers (New as of Jan.
 2016)

-- remove "// Inline" lines (New as of Jan.
+Remove "// Inline" lines (New as of Jan.
 2016)

-- remove .file 1 "C:\\....."
+Remove .file 1 "C:\\....."
 (New as of Jan.
 2016)

 Example of highlighted and cleaned up output formatting is as follows: